apiel/zicBox/CONTRIBUTE.md

 ## 🎨 3D Enclosure Design

-We're looking for makers and designers to help create a custom enclosure for Zic Pixel and other up coming designs.
-The idea is to house the PCB in a solid, visually appealing case.
-A 3D-printable enclosure is the most accessible option for DIY builders, but we're open to CNC, laser-cut, or other methods, as long as it's not too hard to reproduce.

-Skills welcome:
-- 3D modeling
-- Knowledge of 3D printing and DIY fabrication
-- Documentation of the process
-- ...
+The zicBox community has already produced multiple great enclosure designs — mostly 3D-printable and easy to assemble.
+But innovation doesn’t stop there!
+We’d love to see experiments with CNC carving, laser-cut acrylics, or even metal housings.
+If you’re a designer or maker interested in refining the look and feel of Zic Pixel and other builds, your ideas are more than welcome.

 ## 🔌 PCB Design Improvements

 The current PCB was designed in a self-taught, DIY style.
-It works, but the project is ready to evolve.
-The next steps include:
+It works well, but the project is ready to evolve into something more modular and flexible.

-- Using SMD components and ordering pre-assembled boards
-- Integrating components like DACs and I/O expanders directly onto the board
-- Finally, on the last iteration, replace the CM4-NANO-A base, with including a CM4 connector, usb power, SD card read and usb host port.
-- (Bonus) Exploring battery power options!
+The next phase focuses on creating a **small, reusable core board** that includes everything needed to power a custom zicBox build:

+- Integrated **audio codec**
+- **MIDI interface** (with optocoupler isolation)
+- Optional **battery controller**
+- **I/O expander** for additional inputs and outputs

+The goal is to make this board compatible with a range of platforms — from **Raspberry Pi** models to **microcontrollers** like the **ESP32** — making it easy to prototype and build new instruments or devices.

+Although there’s currently no active CM4-based project, exploring a **custom CM4 carrier board** remains a future goal once the modular base design is solidified.

-If you’re experienced in hardware design, or want to help refine and expand the current board, your input is highly appreciated.
+If you’re experienced in hardware design or want to help refine and expand this next-generation board, your input is highly appreciated.

-Skills welcome:
+**Skills welcome:**
 - PCB design (currently working on EasyEDA)
 - SMD component selection and layout
-- Designing for manufacturing or open source shared project...
+- Designing for manufacturing or open-source hardware projects

 ## 👨‍💻 Software Development
 ### 🧠 C++ Core